Known risks and vulnerabilities

 Restart the Sandbox Processing Service.
 To do this, click Start, type services.msc, and then press ENTER.

-Right-click Microsoft Dynamics CRM Sandbox Processing Service, and then click Restart.
+Right-click Microsoft Dynamics 365 Sandbox Processing Service, and then click Restart.

 Close the Microsoft Management Console (MMC) Services snap-in.

-By default, Microsoft Dynamics CRM server-to-server communication, such as communication between the Web Application Server role and the server that is running Microsoft SQL Server, isn’t executed over a security channel.
-Therefore, information that is transmitted between servers may be susceptible to certain attacks, such as man-in-the-middle attacks.
+By default, Microsoft Dynamics 365 server-to-server communication, such as communication between the Web Application Server role and the server that is running Microsoft SQL Server, isn’t executed over a secure channel.
+Therefore, information that is transmitted between servers may be susceptible to certain attacks, like man-in-the-middle attacks.

-Like many web-based applications, Microsoft Dynamics CRM may be vulnerable to DNS rebinding attacks.
-This exploit involves misleading a web browser into retrieving pages from two different servers thereby trusting that the servers are from the same domain and subsequently breaking the Same Origin Policy.
-Using this technique, an attacker can tamper with CRM data by using the victim’s identity through cross-site scripting attacks on CRM pages.
+Like many web-based applications, Microsoft Dynamics 365 may be vulnerable to DNS rebinding attacks.
+This exploit involves misleading a web browser into retrieving pages from two different servers, trusting that the servers are from the same domain, and subsequently breaking the Same Origin Policy.
+Using this technique, an attacker can tamper with Dynamics 365 data using the victim’s identity through cross-site scripting attacks on Dynamics 365 pages.

 For more information about how to help protect against such attacks, see Protecting Browsers from DNS Rebinding Attacks.